 You can take your new digitally focused creative tools into an exciting and lucrative career in special effects and animation.
 These professionals work on streaming shows and major films, working on computer-generated images (CGI) and designing backgrounds and scenery.
 You could also work in video game design, online gaming, and smartphone app development.

-Workers in this field can expect an average 4% growth in available positions by 2029.
+Workers in this field can expect a 16% growth in available positions by 2030.
 The median annual wage for special effects artists and animators is $77,700.
 The top 10% of earners in this field make more than $142,750 annually.